apollo

 How does the drug interact with Dolonex 40 mg IM Injection 5 x 2 ml:

-Coadministration of Dolonex 40 mg IM Injection 5 x 2 ml with Valdecoxib can increase the risk of side effects including inflammation(swelling with redness and pain), bleeding, ulceration.
+Coadministration of Dolonex 40 mg IM Injection 5 x 2 ml with Edoxaban can increase the risk of bleeding.

 How to manage the interaction:

-Taking Dolonex 40 mg IM Injection 5 x 2 ml with Valdecoxib together can result in an interaction, but it can be taken if a doctor has advised it.
+Taking Dolonex 40 mg IM Injection 5 x 2 ml with Edoxaban together can result in an interaction, but it can be taken if a doctor has advised it.
 However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor.
-Do not discontinue any medication without consulting a doctor.
+Do not stop using any medications without a doctor's advice.

 How does the drug interact with Dolonex 40 mg IM Injection 5 x 2 ml: